denten-books/plain-text/main.md

 the strangeness of the analogy were it to mention "a grassy field of study."
 The unexpected transference of properties accentuates and renews the familiar image.
-The image is "made strange" again, therefore Shklovsky's literary "estrangement" as a technique.
+The image is "made strange" again, therefore Shklovsky's literary "estrangement" as technique.

 An author can further "make obvious" the metaphor in drawing attention to its implicit, inner dynamics.
-Vladimir Nabokov, a writer conspicuously aware of the formalist theoretical heritage, makes use of this move consistently and with relentless and clinical precision.
-In his short story "A Guide to Berlin," to which D.  Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," the narrator describes.
-Nabokov writes:
+Vladimir Nabokov, a writer conspicuously aware of the formalist theoretical heritage, makes use of this move consistently and with relentless clinical precision.
+In the short story "A Guide to Berlin," to which
+D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies